dasu2090/zenn/articles/aws-skill-builder-self-paced-lab.md

-Migrating Web Application to Cloud using AWS Elastic Beastalk Migrate a Monolith Web Application to AWS Using Application Migration Service Refactoring Legacy Apps to Microservices using AWS Migration Hub Refactor Spaces Configuring and Deploying Amazon VPC for a 3-tier Web App Comparing Amazon Virtual Private Cloud(VPC) peering and AWS Transit Gateway Streaming Dynamic Content using Amazon CloudFront Troubleshooting Network Connectivity in a Peered VPC Troubleshooting Website Reachability behind a Load Balancer
+Migrating Web Application to Cloud using AWS Elastic Beastalk Migrate a Monolith Web Application to AWS Using Application Migration Service Refactoring Legacy Apps to Microservices using AWS Migration Hub Refactor Spaces Comparing Amazon Virtual Private Cloud(VPC) peering and AWS Transit Gateway Streaming Dynamic Content using Amazon CloudFront Troubleshooting Network Connectivity in a Peered VPC Troubleshooting Website Reachability behind a Load Balancer